Process description at the UWA Node

 For the first step we solicit candidates to submit an Expression of Interest (EoI), which must include their basic details, i.e. education, career history, research interests and reference letters (to be sent by the referees by the EoI deadline).
 Applicants should identify a project and potential supervisor (note that these do not need to be final decisions; they can be revised later in the application process or even early on during doctoral studies).
 The deadline for the EoI is usually 1.5 month before the UWA formal deadline.

 The ICRAR UWA PhD selection panel ranks the applications; shortlisted applicants are interviewed (usually via skype), and successful candidates are then supported through the formal UWA application process.
 The full application is the second step, which begins by registering and logging into iATHENA.
 We expect that through this process we should be able to grant one or two new scholarships per round to the top applicants.

-Please check important dates for scholarship applications in 2018 at UWA.
+Please check 2019 scholarship information at UWA.

 Please check Detailed Instructions for completing the online iATHENA application form.

 Tips for Scholarship Applications at the UWA node

 - All scholarships are extremely competitive.
 Applicants with exceptional academic records (ie: >80%), research experience and/or training, together with peer reviewed research articles are considered competitive.